 This "Date" can be misleading because it's not a single piece of information, and may be different for different types of file, in particular for media files such as image, video, and music.
 These types of file often contain timestamp properties for various things in the file metadata information.

-For example, a video file may contain a “Media created” (System.Media.DateEncoded) property and if this is present, Windows presents that for the "Date" column.
+For example, a video file may contain a “Media created” (System.Media.DateEncoded) property, and if this is present Windows presents that for the "Date" column.
 However, if it's not present, Windows uses the file system "created" date instead.
-There's no way to know what Explorer is showing for this property other than to examine the details property page for a file and see which timestamp property corresponds to what you see for the "Date" column.
+There's no way to know what Explorer is showing for this property other than to examine the file's details property page and see which timestamp property corresponds to what you see for the "Date" column.

 Checking timestamps using Explorer can be problematic since many applications integrate into Explorer (like our own TouchPro) to provide specific facilities for their data files.
 These applications may access the files you're hoping to view the timestamps of, and so affect the results.
 These sorts of facilities usually only affect the last accessed time, so if that value is important you should use the DIR command line tool, or our free filetms utility for a less intrusive means of viewing the timestamps.

-Windows NT operating systems using NTFS format drives support a facility to prevent the Last Accessed time from constant update.
-This is not the default, but it can be set by advanced users via this registry setting:
+Windows NT operating systems using NTFS or ReFS format drives support a facility to prevent the Last Accessed time from constant update.
+From Windows Vista (and Windows Server Server 2008), this setting is on by default.
+Earlier operating systems defaulted to it off:

 The timestamp values available for networked drives depends on the particular network.